VictoriaMetrics/VictoriaMetrics/docs/Quick-Start.md

 6. Adjust the command line flags in the `ExecStart` line to fit your needs.

-The list of command line flags for VMSingle can be found [here](https://docs.victoriametrics.com/single-server-victoriametrics/#list-of-command-line-flags)
+The list of command line flags for VictoriaMetrics can be found [here](https://docs.victoriametrics.com/single-server-victoriametrics/#list-of-command-line-flags)

 7. Start and enable the service by running